concretecms-community-store/community_store/docs/README.md

 tagline: An open, free and community developed eCommerce system for concrete5
 features:
 - title: Powerful eCommerce
-  details: A wide range of product and checkout options, for digital and traditional eCommerce requirements
+  details: Product and checkout options suiting a wide range of digital and traditional eCommerce requirements
 - title: Highly Customizable
   details: Style, override and configure blocks, pages and other store elements with freedom
 - title: Open Source & Free